 Chicago fax: 312-341-3762 Email: email@example.com Personal website: http://stephentziliak.com

 Stephen T. Ziliak is Professor of Economics at Roosevelt University, Chicago, where as a faculty member he also served on the Board of Trustees (from 2010 to 2013).
 His previous appointments include Emory University and the Georgia Institute of Technology, where he was voted “Faculty Member of the Year ” (in 2002) and “Most Intellectual Professor” (in 2003).
 At the University of Iowa he earned (in 1996) the Ph.D. in Economics and, at the same time, the Ph.D.
 Certificate in the Rhetoric of the Human Sciences.
 He has been a Visiting Professor of Economics, Statistics, Rhetoric, Justice, Social Welfare, and Methodology at leading universities of the United States, Belgium, Denmark, England, France, Turkey, and the Netherlands.

 His discoveries include “Guinnessometrics” and “haiku economics”.
-His research has appeared in many leading journals, such as Journal of Economic Literature, Journal of Economic Perspectives, The Lancet, Poetry, Biological Theory, Journal of Economic History, Journal of Wine Economics, International Journal of Forecasting, Significance (a magazine of the Royal Statistical Society and the American Statistical Association), and the International Journal of Pluralism and Economics Education.
+His research has appeared in many leading journals, such as The Lancet, Journal of Economic Literature, Journal of Economic Perspectives, Poetry, Biological Theory, International Journal of Forecasting, Journal of Economic History, and Journal of Wine Economics.

 He is the lead author of The Cult of Statistical Significance: How the Standard Error Costs Us Jobs, Justice, and Lives (2008) a best-selling and critically-acclaimed book at the University of Michigan Press, with Deirdre N. McCloskey; with McCloskey and Arjo Klamer he is co-author of The Economic Conversation, an evolving textbook and blog, emphasizing dialogue and openness; and he edited and contributed to Measurement and Meaning in Economics: The Essential Deirdre McCloskey (Edward Elgar, 2001).
 An Associate Editor of Historical Statistics of the United States (Cambridge, 2006), Ziliak’s work has been featured in Science, Nature, The Economist, Poetry, Wall Street Journal, BBC, NPR, Chronicle of Higher Education, Slate, Salon, Washington Post, Financial Times, New York Times, and the Supreme Court of the United States.